cseanburns/electronic_resource_mgmt/src/05-standardizing-erm.md

 This is true for the design of screwdrivers, the width of railroad tracks, the temperature scale.
 It is certainly true for how information is managed and exchanged.
 The internet and the web wouldn't exist or definitely not exist as we know it if not for the standardization of the Internet Protocol (IP), the Transmission Control Protocol (TCP), the Hypertext Transfer Protocol (HTTP), and other internet and web related technologies.
-These and other standards enable the internet and the web to work for so many users regardless of the operating system and the hardware they use.
+These and other standards enable the internet and the web to work for users regardless of the operating system and the hardware they use.

 ## Readings